sampatskypointcloud/platform/docs/docs/vault.md

 6. Check/Uncheck to enable customization of the choice.
 7. Add items you want for the choice.
 8. Click on **Create**.

+## Vault API
+You can access vault using SkyPoint Studio or SkyPoint API.
+> [!IMPORTANT]
+> Details of these APIs are listed on the [SkyPoint APIs reference](https://skypointprodapim.developer.azure-api.net/).
+They include additional information about operations, parameters, and responses.